openvstorage/volumedriver/README.md

 Building
 --------

 The simplest and prefered way to build the volumedriver is using our [dockerised build process](doc/build_with_docker.md) that uses a clean container to hold build prerequisites, preventing conflicts with already installed software on your development machine.
-Should you do want to do a manual build, details are in the [manual building](doc/manual_building.md) document.
+We advise you to start with that procedure.
+Afterwards, if you should want to switch to a bare metal build, details are in the [manual building](doc/manual_building.md) document.